Your Go-To Guide To The Best Magnesium Supplement (+ How This Nutrient Can Benefit Your Health!)

-To determine the best dosage for you, it’s best to work with your doctor who can run advanced nutrition labs to assess your levels.
+To determine the best dosage for you, your doctor can run advanced nutrition labs to assess your magnesium levels.
 Since the majority of your body’s magnesium is stored in your cells and bones, not your blood, this often contributes to the inaccuracy of conventional nutrient labs.

 Once you have a baseline you’ll be able to see how much you should be taking each day for maintenance, symptom relief, or to correct deficiencies.
-Go off your doctor’s recommendations or start at a lower dose and listen to your body and gradually increase your amount over time.
+Go off your doctor’s recommendations or start at a lower dosage, but make sure you are listening to your body.
+Gradually increase your amount over time as needed.
 To learn more about magnesium and overcoming deficiency, check out my previous article.

 For healthy individuals, the NIH recommends the following daily recommended amounts (4):

 - Infants to 6 months: 30 mg